SupremeERG/jsReveal/docs/contributing.md

 ## Where do I go from here?

-If you've noticed a bug or have a feature request, [make one](https://github.com/SupremeERG/jsReveal/issues/new)!
+If you've noticed a bug or have a feature request, [make an issue post](https://github.com/SupremeERG/jsReveal/issues/new)!
 It's generally best if you get confirmation of your bug or approval for your feature request this way before starting to code.

-If you have a general question, feel free to reach out to us on [Twitter](https://twitter.com/erg_supreme).
+If you have a general question, feel free to reach out to us on [Twitter](https://twitter.com/egx08).

 ## Fork & create a branch